-Compliance reviews are undertaken 'off-site', however officers of the AEC may still attend donor premises to inspect original documentation and to hold an exit interview to discuss the review.

-A written report is issued detailing findings.
-This may include advice to amend the donor's return.
+The AEC will issue a notice to the donor to request documentation and may hold an interview to discuss the review.
+A written compliance report will be provided and may include advice to amend the associated entity's return.

 For further information on compliance and enforcement see Compliance and Enforcement on the AEC website.